-Strained profitability will be buffered by targeted efficiency gains, strict cost control (particularly in those franchises that are experiencing subdued revenue), management's focus on preserving or enhancing margins, fee and commission income, active management of unprofitable portfolios, and strong focus on customer satisfaction to gradually achieve profitability levels more commensurate with the group's relatively high exposure to more profitable developing markets.
+Pre-covid key strategic targets remain unchanged but given the challenging environment Santander will accelerate its transformation plans to leverage its scale and group strengths with a strong focus on strict cost control and the achievement of efficiency gains.
+Preserving or enhancing margins, fee and commission income, active management of unprofitable portfolios, and strong focus on customer satisfaction are some of the initiatives that should eventually lead to stronger profitability levels more commensurate with the group's relatively high exposure to more profitable developing markets.